ynotstartups/notes/notes/rss.md

 Funny enough, this is what my employer Lyst is trying to solve.
 Instead of users going to different retailer site to shop or compare, users can just go to Lyst and get the best price.

-Turns out [RSS](https://en.wikipedia.org/wiki/RSS) is designed just for this purpose, basically, you can consider RSS is like Lyst but for the internet, or a twitter which can follow anything on the internet.
+Turns out [RSS](https://en.wikipedia.org/wiki/RSS) is designed just for this purpose, basically, you can consider RSS is like a twitter which can follow anything on the internet.

-## What is RSS?
+## RSS Feed Example

 Imagine it is

 1. shows window 4, examples of RSS buttons on the internet
 1. shows window 2, examples of RSS feeds in newsboat
+1. shows window 3, RSS feeds urls
+1. shows window 6
+   - show example of slack with #software-releases channel
+   - even slack can subscribe to rss `/feed help`

 Quickly discuss alternatives that I don't use